bnb-chain/bnb-chain.github.io/docs/bnb_smart_chain/slashing/index.md

 The validator will be removed from the current set of validators, and the submitter will receive the reward from the system contract.
 A predefined amount of BNB would be slashed from the self-delegated BNB of the validator.
 Both validator and its delegators will not receive the staking rewards.
-The slashed BNB will be allocated to the other validators’ custody addresses, and distributed to all delegators in the same way as blocking reward.
+The slashed BNB will be allocated to the other validators’ credit addresses, and distributed to all delegators in the same way as blocking reward.

 ## Unavailability
 The liveness of BSC relies on everyone in the Proof of Staked Authority validator set can produce blocks timely when it is their turn.